 What does tax withholding look like for states where this is not mandatory?

 Some states have prohibited any state tax withholding on distributions.

 States where state tax withholding is not allowed include: Alaska, Florida, Hawaii, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming.

 Some states have voluntary state tax withholding on distributions, but Betterment is not able to support this option for all of them at this time.

 States that allow for voluntary state tax withholding that Betterment supports include: Arizona, Colorado, Maryland, Nebraska, New Jersey, New York, Virginia.
 If you live in one of these voluntary states, you can withhold from 0%-100% on an IRA distribution from a Traditional, SEP, or Roth IRA.

-States that allow for voluntary state tax withholding that we cannot support include: Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, New Mexico, North Dakota, Ohio, Pennsylvania, Rhode Island, South Carolina, Utah, West Virginia, Wisconsin.
+States that allow for voluntary state tax withholding that we cannot support include: Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, Ohio, Pennsylvania, Rhode Island, South Carolina, Utah, West Virginia, Wisconsin.

 Please note that if you change your residential address while you have a pending IRA withdrawal, it will not change the state withholding destination on this pending withdrawal.